meetric1/gmod_shader_guide/README.md

 We're going to take a small detour with shaders to talk about render targets, as they are very important when implementing your own render pipelines.

 The concept of a render target is quite simple.
 A render target is just a texture that you can edit.\
-Unless specified otherwise (using IMAGE_FORMAT) a rendertarget has 4 color channels (Red, Green, Blue, Alpha) which you should already understand fairly well.
+Unless specified otherwise (using IMAGE_FORMAT) a render target has 4 color channels (Red, Green, Blue, Alpha) which you should already understand fairly well.

 `shader_example 7` Shows you different flags you can use in a 16x16 render target.\
 ![image](https://github.com/user-attachments/assets/32b1a036-b92b-47f7-9591-68fa527a3aee)

-Since I don't really have anything else to say, I am going to document some of my findings about render targets which some people may find useful.
+Because this example is more of an explanation, it doesn't use any custom shaders.
+And since I don't really have anything else to say, I am going to document some of my findings about render targets which some people may find useful.

 > [!NOTE]
 > Despite what the wiki tells you, render targets do not have mipmapping.